shivros/obsidian-linear-plugin/README.md

 1. Get your Linear API key from Linear's settings
 2. Open the plugin settings in Obsidian
 3. Enter your Linear API key
+4. (Optional) Enable debug mode to see detailed logs in the developer console

 ## Development